azadesuu/pronto-woven/README.md

 ### Class Documentation

 I wrote docstrings for each class and method, and for the test files for the program.
-The documentation PDF is provided under `woven_monopoly.pdf`
+The latest documentation is available under the `html` folder.

 ## 📁 Extensibility